microsoft/InclusivenessAnalyzer/docs/_posts/nugetpackage.md

 ---
 date: 2020-08-02
-title: Sales effectiveness
+title: Inclusiveness Analyzer Nuget Package
 categories:
-  - sales
-  - tips
-author_staff_member: gerald
+author_staff_member:
 ---
 Sales effectiveness refers to the ability of a company’s sales professionals to “win” at each stage of the customer’s buying process, and ultimately earn the business on the right terms and in the right timeframe.